W. Stewart Wallace: Private life

 William George Wallace (b. c.
 1858 Georgetown; a Presbyterian minister; son of Robert and Isabella Wallace) and Maggie Marie Stewart (b. c.
 1861 Woodstock; daughter of William Boyd and Augusta A. (née Kilborn) Stewart) were married in Toronto, Ontario, Canada on Thursday, 28 June 1883.
 Stewart's Scottish-born father was a Baptist pastor and teacher in Ontario.
-The Reverend William George Wallace MA DD was part of the officers of the inaugural general council in Toronto in June 1925 for the United Church.
+William George Wallace was part of the officers of the inaugural general council in Toronto in June 1925 for the United Church.

 Their son William Stewart Wallace was born on Monday, 23 June 1884 in Georgetown.
 Aged 29, on 24 October 1913 in Ontario, Wallace married Isabel Dora Graeme Robertson (b.
 27 October 1883, Toronto), the daughter of James Alexander and Julia Delmage (née Carry) Robertson.
-They had two children, Marcia and Ian.
+They had two children.

 During the First World War, he reached the rank of major in the Canadian Expeditionary Force (1915 – 1918), serving overseas, and involved in the Khaki College as the commanding officer.

 He retired at seventy years of age and from 1954 was the proprietor of the well-known Dora Hood's Book Room booksellers.

 Wallace died on Wednesday, 11 March 1970 in Toronto and was buried at the Mount Pleasant Cemetery, Toronto, survived by his wife and children.